CocoaPods/blog.cocoapods.org/_posts/2014-12-12-search-engine.markdown

 Orta and Mixpanel (which is why the M* finds that one).

 If you click [one of these suggestions](http://cocoapods.org/?q=author%3Aorta%20name%3Am*), then you can see that it's possible to let Picky know what you are looking for, if you already know ("author:orta name:m").
-Normally you don't necessarily need it, but it can help if you have almost no idea anymore what the pod was called.
+Normally you don't need it, but it can help if you have almost no idea anymore what the pod was called.
 For example, perhaps you still remember that the author may have been Bob or Bert, so you enter a "B".
 The pod almost certainly has a word with a c in it, so you add a "C".
 Then Picky will show you all possibilities that a query like "B* C" results in.
 [This query](http://cocoapods.org/?q=author%3Ab*%20name%3Ac) is the resulting one.

+To decide what combination of categories the query words are most likely in, Picky decides based on probability.
+However, since we also know what combinations people will most likely look for, we've told Picky what to prefer: for often occurring combinations, [we've added boosts](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L126-L141).
+So if your query is found in name (+3) and dependencies (-4), then it will most likely show the name results on top.

 And how is it specialized for pods?
 For example, when indexing pod names, we give the search engine the pieces we expect will be queried for.
-That usually means e.g. for ["TICoreDataSync"](http://cocoapods.org/?q=ticoredatasync), we [split it into the two uppercase initials, and each word starting with an uppercase letter, and also the whole word without the two initials](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/models/pod.rb#L224-L239).
+That usually means e.g. for ["TICoreDataSync"](http://cocoapods.org/?q=ticoredatasync), we [use the whole word](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/models/pod.rb#L232), [split it into the two uppercase initials](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/models/pod.rb#L233), and [each word starting with an uppercase letter](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/models/pod.rb#L237), and also [the whole word without the two initials](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/models/pod.rb#L234).
-This enables you to search for ["coredata"](http://cocoapods.org/?q=coredata) and get the above pod.
+This enables you to search for ["coredata"](http://cocoapods.org/?q=coredata) and get the "TICoreDataSync" pod.
 Or you can search for ["network"](http://cocoapods.org/?q=network), and get AFNetworking.

+Personally, I feel very strongly about creating specialized search engines if you want to provide the best experience for your users.

 ## Limitations